entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 59. Centered Ventral process or pit on anterior median dorsal plate: absent (0); present (1).

-> New character from Luo
+> New character from Luo.

-> Primitive antiarchs like *Yunnanolepis* and *Zhanjilepis* (Zhu, 1996) bear ventral process/pit on center of anterior median plate, more crowned taxa like *Bothriolepis* has anteriorly ventral process/pit.
+> - Primitive antiarchs like *Yunnanolepis* and *Zhanjilepis* (Zhu, 1996) bear ventral process/pit on center of anterior median plate, more crowned taxa like *Bothriolepis* has anteriorly ventral process/pit.

+> - **To Luo** Redundant with Character 53.

 60. Ventral tuberosity on anterior median dorsal plate: absent (0); conspicuous (1).

-> New character from Luo
+> New character from Luo.

-61. Anterior and posterior median plates partly overlapping each other: absent (0); present (1).
+61. Anterior and posterior median dorsal plates partly overlapping each other: absent (0); present (1).

-> New character from Luo
+> New character from Luo.

 62. Lateral process of posterior median dorsal plate: conspicuous (0); reduced (1).